Cacti/documentation/System-Utilities.md

 When you delete Data Sources from Cacti, the corresponding RRDfiles are not removed automatically.
 Use this utility to facilitate the removal of these old files.
+RRD files can also be schedule to automatically be removed this option can be configured in settings >> paths >> RRD file autoclean

 ---
 Copyright (c) 2004-2021 The Cacti Group